 I have served these with nasturtium leaves and broccoli flowers both of which are in abundance in my veggie patch at the moment.
 Nasturtium leaves and flowers are both edible provided they are not sprayed.
 The leaves are akin to watercress and have a delicate peppery flavour.
-They go well with spice laden canapes and sweet tomato or chili based sauces.
+They go well with spice-laden canapes and sweet tomato or chilli-based sauces.

 QUINOA AND PEA SPICE CROQUETTES